maglietti/explore-ai3/tutorials/first-java-app/01-introduction.md

 ## Introduction

 In this hands-on tutorial, you'll build a real-time transit monitoring system that demonstrates Apache Ignite 3's distributed data capabilities.
-Through this practical project, you'll experience firsthand how Ignite enables rapid development of applications that require high throughput, low latency, and resilient data processing.
+Through this project, you'll experience firsthand how Ignite enables rapid development of applications that require high throughput, low latency, and resilient data processing.

 Transit data provides an ideal context for learning Ignite because it combines several challenging characteristics found in modern applications: